AKIMANIZANYE/Quotes/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+###Behavoir Driven Development
+I created form where use is supposed to enter his/her information and also the is detals where user might click on the  details button and see more details about the quote.

 ## Code scaffolding